valentioiverson/valentioiverson.github.io/_pages/about.md

 Hi!
 I'm **Valentio Iverson**, a fourth-year undergraduate at the University of Waterloo, majoring in Computer Science with minors in Combinatorics & Optimization and Pure Mathematics.
 Originally from Medan, North Sumatra, Indonesia, I'm passionate about mathematical methods in data science and machine learning.
 I actively pursue research problems that spark my curiosity and plan to begin graduate studies in machine learning theory in 2026 (expected B.S.
 May 2026).

-Check out my [Math Stuff](/math/) page for cool math content like contest handouts, problem proposals, and university coursework or notes.
+Check out my [Math](/math/) page for cool math content like contest handouts, problem proposals, and university coursework projects or notes.

 ## Research Interests